JhonEgbret/Geopolis/Nekocious Neko.md

 ## 1745
 - Heist at [[Abraxis]] goes wrong --> Friends are killed --> She encounters the Interstellar Government Commander Tokillius Relvashin
 - Escape from Halrebar --> Wounded crash-land at the moon of [[Tephades]] --> Destruction of Guitar
-- Fateful encounter with Ponokota Ony during her graduation personal trip --> Travels together
+- Fateful encounter with Ponokota Ony during her personal graduation trip --> They begin traveling together
 ## 1746
 - Stay at the music shop of [[Semperho]] --> First heist
 - First encounter with the Interstellar Government as enemies --> Officer by the name of "[[Waton]]"